onliashish/timeseries_ttm_model_StockMarket/README.md

 <img src="ttm_image.webp" width="600">
 </p>

-TTM, also known as TinyTimeMixer, are compact pre-trained models for Time-Series Forecasting, open-sourced by IBM Research.
+TTM, also known as TinyTimeMixer, are compact pre-trained models for Multivariate Time-Series Forecasting, open-sourced by IBM Research.
 **With less than 1 Million parameters, TTM introduces the notion of the first-ever “tiny” pre-trained models for Time-Series Forecasting.**

 TTM outperforms several popular benchmarks demanding billions of parameters in zero-shot and few-shot forecasting.
-TTM is pre-trained on diverse public time-series datasets which can be easily fine-tuned for your target data.
-Refer to our [paper](https://arxiv.org/pdf/2401.03955.pdf) for more details.
+TTM is pre-trained on diverse public time-series datasets which can be easily fine-tuned on your multi-variate target data.
+Refer to our [paper](https://arxiv.org/pdf/2401.03955v4.pdf) for more details.

 **The current open-source version supports point forecasting use-cases ranging from minutely to hourly resolutions (Ex.
 10 min, 15 min, 1 hour, etc.)**